HamishHamiltonSmith/Talkative-Messaging-app/README.md

 **Chat and profile management**

 When a user creates a chat, they specify the name and users to add.
 To add users they must search for them.
-The way this is done is horifically ineficent at the moment...
+The way this is done is horrifically inefficient at the moment...
 A FETCH request to the server returns a list of all users (see what I mean), a linear search is then conducted, the results of which are given as options to the user.
 Once the create button is pressed, a CREATE request is sent, from this a new chat file will be added, a header will be written to it containing the names of all users in it.
 The users who have been added to the chat will have their user_chats file updated to contain the new chat path.